 For 6 GHz band operation, the EHT PHY is based on HE PHY defined in Clause 27 (High Efficiency (HE) PHY specification), which is based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).

 The EHT PHY provides support for DL OFDMA, UL OFDMA, DL MU-MIMO, and UL MU-MIMO.
 Both DL and UL MU-MIMO transmissions are supported on portions of the PPDU bandwidth (on resource units greater than or equal to 242 tones).
 In a MU-MIMO resource unit, there is support for up to 8 users with up to 4 spatial streams per user with the total across all users not exceeding 16 space-time streams.

+The EHT PHY provides support of multiple Resource Unit (MRU) assigned to a single STA.

 The EHT PHY provides support for 0.8 µs, 1.6 µs and 3.2 µs guard interval durations.